 The cat food you provide must be both complete in its nutrient content and balanced in the correct proportions.
 Unlike dogs, felines cannot synthesize vitamins A or B3 (niacin).
 That must come from what you put in their bowl.
 In the wild, cats would get these nutrients from their prey, particularly rodents.

 You can check the bag or can’s guaranteed analysis to help you decide on a product.
-For example, kittens need 9,000 IU/kg for vitamin A and 60 mg/kg for niacin.
+For example, kittens need 9,000 IU/kg for vitamin A and 60 mg/kg for niacin, which is something to keep in mind when searching for a high calorie kitten food.
 Adults must get 5,000 and 60, respectively.
 The cat food also has to provide arachidonic fatty acid and taurine.
 Quality products will give the amounts or percentages of these essential nutrients.

 You can assess whether your cat needs food for weight gain based on her body condition.
 An underweight feline has little fat around her ribs, making it easy to feel them.
 You may notice them when you stroke her back, too.
 The Pet Nutrition Alliance provides a handy calculator for you to estimate your feline’s daily caloric intake, even by the brand of food.